wolfscott/heroku-vuecli-buildpack-notes/README.md

 Once you have these files in place and ready, you should be good to push by whatever method you normally use to deply your app.

-#### Some notes
+#### Some random notes & observations

+- At the time of this writing, the above scripts properly build and deploy my VueJS CLI sites as was perviously handled by the heroku-buildpack-static build package, in production mode without hanging/failing dev dependencies.

 - We are seeking to publish in "production" mode.

-- The build defaults to \dist folder, which should be a self-contained "bundle" (not really a bundle but that folder should be able to be easily copied and the dropped into a static site and served)
+- The build defaults to \dist folder, which should be a self-contained "bundle" (not really a bundle but that folder should be able to be easily copied and the dropped into a static site and served).

 - The VueJS CLI application, production build, builds to a static site.
 Thus, no dev-dependencice should be flagged as "missing" when launching the app.